Background pattern

 This medication does not require any special storage temperature.

-medicines that you do not need at the SIGRE collection pointof the pharmacy.
-If in doubt, ask your pharmacist how to dispose of the packaging and the medicines that you do not need.
-In this way, you will help to protect the environment.
+Medications should not be thrown away through wastewater or household waste.
+Deposit the packaging and medications you no longer need at the SIGRE point in the pharmacy.
+If in doubt, ask your pharmacist how to dispose of the packaging and medications you no longer need.
+This way, you will help protect the environment.

 • The active ingredient is zolpidem tartrate.
-Each coated tablet contains 10 mg of zolpidem tartrate.
+Each film-coated tablet contains 10 mg of zolpidem tartrate.

-Tablet core:citric acid, sodium starch glycolate type A, microcrystalline cellulose, lactose monohydrate, magnesium stearate, colloidal anhydrous silica.
+Tablet core:succinic acid, sodium starch glycolate (type A), microcrystalline cellulose, lactose monohydrate, magnesium stearate, anhydrous colloidal silica.

 Tablet coating:lactose monohydrate, macrogol 4000, hypromellose, titanium dioxide (E 171).

-The coated tablets are presented in PVC/Alu blisters and are packaged in a cardboard box.
+The film-coated tablets are presented in PVC/Aluminum blisters and packaged in a cardboard box.

 Only some package sizes may be marketed.